Why Consumer Behaviour?

 3. Evaluating the product

 This is the phase where users evaluate various criteria of the product.
-For instance, you need a good camera, nice speakers and good looks in your smartphone.
+For instance, you want a good camera, nice speakers and good looks in your smartphone.
 You can then compare all the phones you found during your research to those criteria.

 Again, marketers can affect people in this part of the research.
-They can suggest criteria that the users might not have thought about during their search – in this case, it could be the customization options.
+They can suggest criteria that the users might not have thought about during their search.
+In this case, it could be the customization options.
 This extra criteria is usually their value proposition.

 4. Product choice and purchase

 This is when a consumer makes a decision and buys a product.
-However, the job of a marketer isn’t done yet – they have a chance to offer complementary products.
+However, the job of a marketer isn’t done yet.
+They have a chance to offer complementary products.
 In the case of a smartphone, that might be a headset, a phone case, a memory card and so on.

 5. Use of product and evaluation